jchauncey/TheDeeps/server/README.md

 ## Test Coverage

-The server codebase currently has an overall test coverage of 74.0% of statements.
+The server codebase currently has an overall test coverage of 78.4% of statements.

 ### Package Coverage

 - `game`: 81.2% (Improved from 77.7%)
-- `handlers`: 61.9%
+- `handlers`: 67.9% (Improved from 61.9%)
 - `log`: 91.3%
 - `models`: 78.0%
 - `repositories`: 100.0%